-The proposed project activity aims to install and operate secondary catalyst technology at the plant throughout the crediting period.
+The proposed project activity aims to install and operate 6 batches of secondary catalyst technology at the plant throughout the crediting period.
 In order to assess the project emissions, an Automated Monitoring System (AMS) has to be installed and operated.
-In addition to the initial investment for the expensive catalyst material and suitable AMS, Köping S3 employees and management will have a significant additional work load to cope with in order to initiate the project activity and maintain it for the project's lifetime.
+In addition to the initial investment for the 6 batches of catalyst material and a suitable AMS, Köping S2 employees and management will have a significant additional work load to cope with in order to initiate the project activity and maintain it for the project's lifetime.
 Required training for AMS operation has to be undertaken by the responsible staff, and AMS calibration and other JI Project-related audits have to be arranged, facilitated and paid for.